Our response to the potential outdoor smoking ban

 “It can also reduce people’s exposure to second hand smoke.
 Many will remember this was the case of Roy Castle.
 Roy’s lung cancer was caused by passive smoking from playing his trumpet in smoky jazz clubs so these steps could improve everyone’s health.

-“Smoking is highly addictive – its deliberately designed to be highly addictive – so it is a very difficult habit to break – even with all the known health and financial benefits.
+“Smoking is deliberately designed to be highly addictive, making it extremely hard to quit despite clear health and financial benefits.
 It is unfair to expect people to quit unaided.
-You can’t move the goalposts without having support in place, so we urge the government to invest in smoking cessation support so those wanting to quit won’t be forced to face this challenge alone.”
+You can’t move the goalposts without support, so we urge government investment in smoking cessation services.”

 For anyone looking to quit, Roy Castle Lung Cancer Foundation is running its Smoke Free for September challenge, with an online support group of over 6000 all looking to cut down or quit smoking or vaping this September.